-What would your England line-up against Wales be?
+Who made your England line-up to face Wales?

 England's goalless draw with the United States left them on the brink of a place in the World Cup last 16, but who do you think should start against Wales in the Three Lions' final group game?

-To give England boss Gareth Southgate a helping hand, we're asking you to name your England XI for Tuesday's match.
+To give England boss Gareth Southgate a helping hand, we asked you to name your England XI for Tuesday's match.

-Should Phil Foden start?
-Would you give Trent Alexander-Arnold a chance to impress?
-Should Jack Grealish feature?
+And it is clear many Three Lions fans feel it is time to give Phil Foden and Jack Grealish the chance to shine from the outset.

+Foden was the most-selected player by BBC Sport readers and he makes your midfield, while Grealish joins Bukayo Saka and Harry Kane in the front three.

+Trent Alexander-Arnold is also preferred at full-back in place of Kieran Trippier.

-Pick your team below and share it on social media using #bbcfootball.
+There's still time for you to pick your team below and share it on social media using #bbcfootball.

 My England team